Skip to footer content

 Step 2: Load a Specific Page from a PDF Document

-Now that the file is opened for editing, we will create a separate PdfDocument object and store the specific page that we want to crop using the CopyPage method.
+Now that the file is opened for editing, create a separate PdfDocument object and store the specific page that needs to be cropped using the CopyPage method.
 Simply pass the index of the page that needs to be cropped.
-Here, we are going to crop the first page of the PDF document.
+Here, the code sample will crop the first page of the PDF document.

 Step 3: Convert the Loaded PDF Page to an Image

-The RasterizeToImageFiles method provides the facility to save the PDF page to a high-resolution image file.
-The following code helps to convert our selected page to an image for cropping.
+The Convert PDF Page to High-Resolution Image method provides the facility to save the PDF page to a high-resolution image file.
+The following code helps to convert the selected page to an image for cropping.

 Now the page will be converted to an image file.
 The output is a high-quality PNG image.